Easy Honey Garlic Salmon Recipe

-Video of our Baked Honey Garlic Salmon:
+Video: Baked Honey Garlic Salmon:

 We also call this a simple sheet pan honey garlic chicken because it’s, you guessed it, cooked on a sheet pan.
 But you don’t have to use a sheet pan if you don’t have one handy.
 You can cook this salmon on an oven-safe skillet or even a cast iron skillet.
 Anything that is oven proof will work.
 Even a small casserole dish that can hold the salmon filets will work.
 What ever you use, this baked honey garlic salmon will come out great because it’s super quick and easy.
 Perfect for the whole family!